 So here we are using latex paint!
 It works.
-Make sure you use a clear top coat to protect the paint for a lasting finish.
+It good to use a clear top coat to protect the paint for a lasting finish.
 Clears will come in gloss, flat/matte and satin finish.
 I used flat/matte spray paint.

 Also do not soak the jars, they can be quickly washed then dried or whipped down with a damp cloth.

 I had someone reach out to see if I could replicate and buy some of these jars.
 I have some vintage jars kicking around so I made another set.
 This time I airbrushed them with the latex.